Skip to main content

 2019

-Wells Fargo announces a renewable energy transaction that will power 400 Wells Fargo properties in Texas from a new utility-scale solar installation in the state.
+The bank entered into a subscription agreement with Salt River Project Agricultural Improvement and Power District (“SRP”) to receive 6.1 megawatts output of a new 100-megawatt solar project located in Pinal County, AZ, which will meet 28% of its electricity needs in the SRP Arizona footprint.
+Wells Fargo announced a renewable energy transaction that will power 400 Wells Fargo properties in Texas from a new utility-scale solar installation in the state.
 It is the first major transaction under the second phase of the company’s renewable energy goal — to transition from purchasing RECs to entering into long-term contracts that support the development of net-new renewable assets located near its load centers.
-The company also announces it will expand its portfolio of on-site solar arrays to more than 100 corporate properties.

 2020